-At the date of this report, we have identified the following audit differences which are to be adjusted for by Management within the revised financial statements.
+At the date of our previous report, we had identified the following audit differences which are to be adjusted for by Management within the revised financial statements.

 - 1. Balance Sheet Net Pension Liability The Authority requested a revised IAS19 Actuarial Report following the completion of the Pension Fund Triennial Valuation for 1 April 2022 (reported in March 2023).
 This resulted in a change in the Authority's Pension Liability at the 31 March 2022 balance sheet date, as a result of an update to assumptions underpinning the triennial valuation and their consequential impact on the Pension Liability at the 31 March 2022.
-This was predominantly driven by changes in membership data, over which we currently await assurance through the work of the auditor of Cambridgeshire Pension Fund.
 Based on the revised report, the Net Pension Fund Liability was understated by £1.026 million. - 2.
 Balance Sheet Cash & Short-Term Investments The Authority have classified £98.000 million as 'Short Term Cash Equivalents' within Cash and Cash Equivalents, on the basis that these mature within 3 months of the Balance Sheet date of 31 March 2022.
 However, IAS 7 states that this should be considered from the date of acquisition, rather than the balance sheet date.
 As a result, these balances should be held within the Balance Sheet as a Short-Term Investment.
 We have also revisited the classification of balances within the 20/21 Balance Sheet, and have confirmed that £33.000 million was incorrectly classified in the same way.
 Both of these adjustments will be reflected in the final Statement of Accounts. - 3.
 Comprehensive Income & Expenditure Statement Income and Expenditure The Authority have incorrectly reflected recharges incurred on behalf of the Cambridgeshire and Peterborough Business Growth Company Limited on a gross basis, when these should have been netted off.
 This means that both Income & Expenditure are overstated by £0.672 million.
 This has no net impact on the expenditure position or the General Fund.
+Since the date of our original report, we have identified a further £0.070 million of recharges which also should have been netted off.
+The total overstatement of income and expenditure is therefore £0.742 million.